qxdddliu/m-1/README.md

 2 is the answer with the least number of assumptions so now the questions becomes `Q2` & `Q3`:

-`Q2: How do u create a safe neural lace for anyone who wants one?`.
+`Q2: How do you create a safe neural lace for anyone who wants one?`.

 1. First use it to help the mentally disabled.
 2. I'm not sure giving a neural lace to a mentally normal person is healthy as our lack of full understanding of the brain may cause unexpected insanity in the wearer.
 3. Privately research the best cyber security to be used for people with neural lace.

-`Q3: How do u fully understand the human brain without building an improved version of it in code?`
+`Q3: How do you fully understand the human brain without building an improved version of it in code?`

 1. Non-Answer: In all other cases to truly understand an thing just rebuild a better version of it.
 However, in this case that means building an AGI.

-~ Q94 Liu
+~ Q102 Liu